 As Americans, we have all grown up with the fairy tale view of marriage: you fall deeply in love, have a beautiful wedding, and then live happily ever after.
 Unfortunately, marriage can be more like running a business than like dancing and singing around Prince Charming’s castle.
 And many married couples find themselves surprised at how difficult it is to keep the financial aspects of marriage from hurting the romance.

 There are some common mistakes that are very easy to make when you have romantic stars in your eyes.
 Make sure you don’t commit any of these five financial blunders, and it will be that much easier to live happily ever after with your sweetheart:

-4. Enabling each other’s poor money choices.
 This is one of the toughest mistakes to break out of, especially if neither spouse is particularly good at impulse control.
 But it’s very important for you both to practice being the voice of reason.
 Yes, taking a two-week vacation to Europe may sound like a dream, especially after a tough year, but is it really going to bring you closer to your goals?
 Practice saying no to each other.
-If necessary, institute a rule where you have to discuss any financial purchases over a certain amount.
-It builds in a cushion of time so that your cooler heads can prevail.
+If necessary, institute a rule where you have to discuss any financial purchases over a certain amount or you wait 24 hours before making a major purchase.
+These steps build in a cushion of time so that your cooler heads can prevail.

 The Bottom Line

 Although discussions about money have a reputation for being a romance-killer, the opposite tends to be true.
 Couples who are on the same page financially feel more secure and loving.
 Sit down with your Prince or Princess Charming today and make sure your marriage is on a solid footing, both financially and romantically.